 A signup sheet for Paschal flower donations and for reading at the Tomb of Christ from Friday evening until Saturday night will be available at the back of the Church starting this Sunday.
 The Book of Psalms is reader after the Friday Burial Service until the Vesperal Liturgy on Holy Saturday.
 After the Liturgy on Holy Saturday until the start of Nocturns on Saturday evening, the Book of Acts is read.

 We wish to welcome two newcomers to our parish community, Anthony Ferrara and Kathy Kulek.
 Anthony lives in Happaugue and Kathy just a few blocks away from St. Gregory's in Massapequa.

-Check the SGN website homepage for the latest updates to the website, including the Web-Edition of the Sunday Bulletins.
+Check the SGN website homepage for the latest updates to the website, including the Sunday Bulletins.

 This coming Sunday is Cheesefare and Forgiveness Sunday.
 We will celebrate Forgiveness Vespers at the conclusion of the Liturgy with the Rite of Forgiveness.
 There is no more appropriate way to enter the Great Fast than by asking one another for forgiveness.
 During this final week before the Great Fast, we should make every effort to begin to enter into the spirit of the Lenten season.
 The words from Forgiveness Vespers can help us:

 Let us prepare ourselves for spiritual efforts!